 Learning Legacies spotlights women writer-educators of the past whose stories can inspire community building today.
 One chapter highlights work by African American teachers and students from Spelman College’s founding years and their intellectual heirs at the institution now.
 Another revisits settlement house collaborative learning in urban Chicago and traces the influence of Jane Addams and others at Hull-House in current community projects.
 Robbins also honors Native women educators’ nurturing models—especially those emerging as resistance to the boarding school assimilation program.
 Overall, Learning Legacies celebrates women’s leadership in American education and in writing about that vital work.
-Available in hardback and paper from the University of Michigan Press and vendors such as amazon.com, this book can also be read for free online here as part of the University of Michigan’s New Public Scholarship series.
+Available in hardback and paper from the University of Michigan Press and other vendors, this book can also be read for free online here as part of the University of Michigan’s New Public Scholarship series.

 Teaching Transatlanticism illustrates Sarah’s longstanding commitment to locating the study of American literature and culture in a global context.
 Co-edited with Linda Hughes, the essay collection gathers examples from colleagues who have been developing new approaches to teaching transatlantic cultural studies with a print culture emphasis.
 Chapter authors come from both sides of the Atlantic and work in a range of institution types.
 A companion website provides additional resources for educators, whether they aim to create entire course syllabi on Anglo-American transatlanticism or just want to enrich current nationally organized curriculum with transatlantic modules.
-(See reviews on the website here.)

 Co-edited with historian Ann Pullen, Nellie Arnott’s Writings on Angola, 1905-1913 exemplifies Sarah’s sustained participation in the movement to recover important records of women’s history that have been under-examined.
 Arnott’s writings illuminate the experiences of an American missionary teacher serving in a region then governed by a Portuguese colonial power.
 As such, these highly personal archival records complicate our understandings of women’s roles in hybrid, intersectional spaces where some elements of their identity might empower them, even as others limited their access to social influence.
 This critical edition won an honorable mention citation in the 2012 triennial awards competition of the Society for the Study of American Women Writers.
-One introductory essay from the edition is available online here.
+One introductory essay from the edition is available free online here.

 Bridging Cultures: International Women Faculty Transforming the US Academy brings together the diverse voices and multi-faceted experiences of international faculty women seeking to find a productive space in US universities.
 Blending personal memoirs with academic analysis shaped by their diverse disciplinary affiliations, women teacher-scholars describe challenges they have faced in adapting to American higher education settings.
 Response essays—including several by male academics—broaden the conversation and invite readers to situate the authors’ stories in broader contexts of intercultural learning.
 Excerpts from this book can be accessed via the open-access Journal of Transnational American Studies.

 Sarah’s teaching and scholarship often focus on the rhetorical features of women’s literature as it seeks to promote social change.
 Thus, her approaches for teaching figures like Harriet Beecher Stowe situate familiar texts like Uncle Tom’s Cabin in conversation with lesser-known publications and invite students to analyze authors like Stowe herself as both professional writers in a particular historical era and would-be change agents.
 In The Cambridge Introduction to Harriet Beecher Stowe, Sarah draws on her own careful reading of Stowe’s many publications, the author’s complex life experiences, and the responses of other scholars to Stowe’s long career.
 Currently, with Dr. Barbara McCaskill and Dr. Gabrielle Kiriloff, Sarah is building on this previous scholarship by co-editing Stowe’s Dred: A Tale of the Great Dismal Swamp, as part of the Oxford University Press project assembling a complete collection of the famous nineteenth-century author’s works.

 One of Sarah’s goals for collaborative work with schoolteachers has always been to bring their voices into dialogue with other educators through publication projects.
 Teachers’ Writing Groups exemplifies this ongoing agenda.
 Conceived in collaboration with teachers affiliated with the Kennesaw Mountain Writing Project (a National Writing Project site for which Sarah served as founding director), TWG is now available here through Kennesaw State’s digital commons initiative.
 The collection’s teacher-authors each share an individual story of their classroom practice.
-But each writing group also co-authored an essay reflecting on their team’s process of supporting each other and reflecting on how professional development situated within collaborative writing enhances our understanding of our own practices while helping us grow as writers.
+Each writing group also co-authored an essay reflecting on their team’s process of supporting each other and reflecting on how professional development situated within collaborative writing enhances our understanding of our own practices while helping us grow as writers.